Table of Contents

 These conditions occur when parasites move through a dog's lungs and heart, resulting in tissue damage, enlargement of the heart, and interference with blood circulation, all of which could cause a dog to have shortness of breath, breathe harder than usual, become tired easily, have nose bleeds, cough up blood, have a build-up fluid in the abdomen and/or chest (lungs) and sudden death.

-Once a dog has them, the treatments to rid a dog of these parasites are often dangerous, complicated, costly, and can take many months of aggressive prescription medications, to clear up.
+Once a dog has them, the treatments to rid it of these parasites are often dangerous, complicated, costly, and can take many months of aggressive prescription medications to clear up.

 16. High Blood Pressure

-This is a serious condition in dogs that can lead to blindness, kidney disease, kidney failure, and embolism, which are blood clots that can dislodge and lodge themselves into dangerous places, such as the dog's brain, and cause death.
+This serious condition in dogs can lead to blindness, kidney disease, kidney failure, and embolism, blood clots that can dislodge and lodge themselves into dangerous places, such as the dog's brain, and cause death.

 17. High Thyroid Hormone Levels